 Why we can’t regulate: Watching Due Process Vanish

+I can’t remember the last time I read a headline that wasn’t traumatic.
 I scroll, I pause to take a deep breath, I brace and still the news finds its way into my mind.

 My clients come into session carrying the same headlines I am trying to process.
 They carry their own experiences of fear, loved ones being taken away, and hiding from a knock that could change their lives forever.